fbgallet/roam-extension-speech-to-roam/README.md

 - Toggle on/off Icon (in the left sidebar or in the topbar, depending on your choice in the settings)
 - Record your Voice for transcription

-⚠️ _Currently, this extension doesn't work on either the MacOS desktop app or the Android app, but it works on browsers (desktop and mobile) and on Windows desktop app.
-On Safari browser, a loss of the first two or three seconds of the recording may be observed._
+⚠️ _Currently, this extension doesn't work on either the MacOS desktop app or the Android app, but it works on browsers (desktop and mobile) and on Windows desktop app._

+### To be done right after installation

+In the settings, provide an OpenAI API key (by copying/pasting an existing key or generating a new key via [this link](https://platform.openai.com/api-keys)).
+You need an account on OpenAI to benefit from Whisper transcriptions.

 ### Voice transcription

-- the transcribed text will be inserted at the bottom of the current page or appended to the current focused block.
+- the transcribed text will be inserted at the bottom of the current page (or page view) or appended to the current focused block.
 - if you have not entered any OpenAI API Key, or if you disable Whisper, the free Web Speech API will be used to transcribe audio (⚠️ not available in Electron Desktop app and Firefox or Arc browser)
 - by default, the language should be automatically detected, but you can specify it for better results, using the [ISO 639-1 codes](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes)